go-pax/gpt-engineer/database/github/README.md

 | repo | the name of the repository                                                  |
 | path | path in repo to read and write                                              |
 | ref | (optional) can be a SHA, branch, or tag                                     |

+You must use an authenticated URL if you want to,
+1. Write/Set
+2. The repo doesn't exist.
+Repo will be created if it doesn't exist